Cost of Living

 Manitoba Hydro is a Crown corporation and the province's major energy provider.
 From its head office in downtown Winnipeg, the utility company provides among the lowest-cost business and residential electricity rates in Canada.

 Manitoba Hydro also has a program dedicated to reducing energy consumption for residents and businesses.
-The Power Smart program is a demand-side management initiative that offers incentives and options for increasing energy efficiency.
-Click here for more information about Power Smart incentives.
+Efficiency Manitoba is a demand-side management initiative that offers incentives and options for increasing energy efficiency.
+The program will be coming online in the 2019/2020 fiscal period.

 Water and Waste